NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1b_sdr_weather_qa.md

 ## Recap

 Success!
-In this lesson you learned how to read in Weather Quality Information from the QA bands, mask data to keep only data collected in <10% cloud cover.
-We have also briefly looked at some of the other QA bands, and learned how to plot the three weather classes.
+In this lesson you learned how to read in Weather Quality Information from the Surface Directional Reflectance (SDR) QA bands in GEE.
+You have learned to mask data to keep only data collected in <10% cloud cover, and plot the three weather quality classes.
+You have also briefly looked at some of the other QA bands, and following a similar approach could explore each of these bands similarly.
 Filtering by the weather quality is an important first pre-processing step to working with NEON hyperspectral data, and is essential for conducting any subsequent data analysis.

 ## Get Lesson Code